Can pets eat Tomatillo?

 Description

-Tomatillos are tart green to purple fruits in the nightshade family, wrapped in papery husks and used for salsa verde, roasted sauces, and braised dishes in Mexican and Central American cooking.
-The ripe fruit has a bright acidic flavor and is usually cooked before blending.
-It provides water, fiber, and vitamin C.
+Tomatillos are tart green to purple nightshade fruits wrapped in papery husks, used for salsa verde, roasted sauces, and braised dishes.
+Provides water, fiber, and vitamin C.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.